engity-com/bifroest/docs/reference/context/local-user.md

 # Context Local User

-Represents a local user which is usually the resolve of the [Local authorization](../authorization/local.md).
+Represents a local user which is usually resolved by the [Local authorization](../authorization/local.md).

 ## Properties